 First, in the Models pane, click the star icons next to the Bagged Trees model and the Optimizable Ensemble model.

 For each model, select the model in the Models pane.
-In the Test section of the Regression Learner tab, click Test All and then select Test Selected.
+In the Test section of the Test tab, click Test Selected.
 The app computes the test set performance of the model trained on the rest of the data, namely the training and validation data.

 Sort the models based on the test set RMSE.
 In the Models pane, open the Sort by list and select

-In this example, the trained optimizable ensemble does not perform as well as the trained preset model on the test set data.
-Unfortunately, neither model has a test set RMSE that is as low as its validation RMSE.
+In this example, the trained optimizable ensemble still outperforms the trained preset model on the test set data.
+More importantly, the test set RMSE is comparable to the validation RMSE for the optimizable model.

 - Hyperparameter Optimization in Regression Learner App

 - Train Regression Models in Regression Learner App